vikramgulia/spring-batch/README.md

 ## Running the app
 Done.
 Let us now run our app -

-1. Go to terminal and use our build tool to run it - run the cmd -
+* Go to terminal and use our build tool to run it - run the cmd -

 > `./gradlew build bootRun`.

-2. You can build the jar for the app and then run it - run cmd -
+* ALTERNATIVELY, You can build the jar for the app and then run it - run cmd -

 >`./gradlew build bootRepackage`